Dixon Waterfowl Refuge: Honors

 In 2004, the Illinois Audubon Society designated the Hennepin Lake site as an "Important Bird Area of Illinois".
 Birdwatchers joined other biology observers in logging species sightings in the Refuge.
 The pied-billed grebe, listed before 2001 as threatened in Illinois, increased in numbers, leading the Illinois Department of Natural Resources to successfully delist the bird.
 In 2005 the refuge was named in honor of donors Sue and Wes Dixon.

 In February 2012, the Dixon Waterfowl Refuge was designated as the United States' 35th Wetland of International Importance.
 It joined the Emiquon Complex, downstream on the Illinois River, in this designation.

 Access

 Dixon Waterfowl Refuge is open daily to the public.
 Access is from Hennepin Farms Road, which intersects Illinois Route 26 two miles south of Hennepin, Illinois.
-The Wetlands Initiative maintains multiple boardwalks, trails, and a 30-foot-high birdwatching tower, and a 2.7-mile-long trail was expected to open during 2015.
+The Wetlands Initiative maintains multiple boardwalks and trails.
+A 30-foot-high birdwatching tower and roughly seven miles of hiking trails opened in 2015.
 Naturalists and volunteers remove invasive species such as common carp in the backwater lakes and invasive plants in the wet meadows and in Dore Seep.
+As of 2026, the refuge boats over 730 unique plant species and over 270 species of birds have been spotted nesting, foraging, or resting on its lands.